luisb/ndnp-change-date/README.md

 - `<batch_path>/BATCH_1.xml`

 The issue directory itself will also be renamed from a  `YYYYMMDDEE` pattern to the target date and edition value.

-## Exit behavior

-The script will terminate with an error if a required directory is missing, if a date is invalid, or if an edition is less than 1.
-Files that are optional are guarded with existence checks before delete or rename operations.

-## Notes and cautions

-- This script performs destructive actions such as deleting files, modifying binary files, and renaming paths, so `--dry-run` is strongly recommended before running it against production data.

 ## Future improvements